X-LANCE/StoryTTS/README.md

   ### Note

   * The dataset is **ONLY** for research purposes.
-  * Downloading this dataset defaults to agreeing to sign our licensing agreement. lt's important to note that these materials may be removed at any time upon request from the original owner.
+  * The ownership of the speech data remains with the original owner.
+Downloading this dataset defaults to agreeing to sign our [licensing agreement](storytts_license_agreement.pdf). lt's important to note that these materials may be removed at any time upon request from the original owner.

 ## File Description